 Q. How do you clean a bagless vacuum canister?

-To clean a bagless vacuum, first empty out any content you already vacuumed, then wide the inside part with a damp cloth.
+To clean a bagless vacuum, first empty out any content you already vacuumed, then wipe the inside part with a damp cloth.
 For a more thorough deep cleaning—if your vacuum really looks like it needs one—you can sometimes detach the entire canister, and wash it with warm soapy water.
 Make sure to fully dry any wet parts before using the vacuum again.

 Q. How long do canister vacuums last?